gdscwm/gemini-ai-study-planner/README.md

                 refs_block = "\n\n".join(refs_lines)

                 system_prompt = (
                     "You are an AI research assistant.
 Use the provided web search results to answer the user query. " "Synthesize concisely, cite sources inline like [1], [2] where relevant, and include a brief summary."
+                    "Use section headers for structure.
+Use numbered lists for steps, bullet points for lists, and tables for comparisons. "
+                    "Cite sources inline with [1], [2] as necessary.
+Always start with a summary sentence, followed by clear sections."

                 )
                 composed = (
                     f"<system>\n{system_prompt}\n</system>\n"